oleg-shilo/cs-script.vscode/README.md

   - referenced scripts (in project file)
   - referenced assemblies (in project file)
   - referenced NuGet packages (in project file)
-  - Omnisharp _Intellisense_ functionality
+  - OmniSharp _Intellisense_ functionality

 By default, when you just open a C#/VB.NET file the all development activities are handled by the CS-Script extension infrastructure.
-However in some cases you may prefer to use arguably richer Omnisharp Intellisense.
+However sometimes you may prefer to use OmniSharp Intellisense.
 If it is the case you can open the script file and generate on-fly the all traditional project infrastructure - workspace (project file and folder).
 This can be achieved by executing the "load project" command (ctrl+F7).

 ![image](https://github.com/oleg-shilo/cs-script.vscode/raw/master/images/vscode_projB.gif)